threedworld-mit/tdw/Documentation/api/command_api.md

 ## **`set_field_of_view`**

 Set the field of view of all active cameras of the avatar.
-If you don't want certain cameras to be modified: Send toggle_image_sensor to deactivate the associated ImageSensor component.
+If you don't want certain cameras to be modified: Send enable_image_sensor to deactivate the associated ImageSensor component.
 Then send this command.
-Then send toggle_image_sensor again.
+Then send enable_image_sensor again.

 - <font style="color:darkcyan">**Depth of Field**: This command modifies the post-processing depth of field.
 See: [Depth of Field and Image Blurriness](../misc_frontend/depth_of_field_and_image_blurriness.md).</font>